-If you’re sending an email, leave one space between the complimentary close and your typed signature.
+Email message: If you’re sending an email, leave one space between the complimentary close and your typed signature.
 Include your contact information directly below your typed signature.

-Hard Copy Letter
+Hard Copy Letter Signature

-Handwritten Signature (for a mailed letter)
+Handwritten Signature (for a printed letter)

-Letter Examples and Writing Tips
+Review Letter Examples

 Review a variety of letter samples for job seekers, including cover letters, interview thank-you letters, follow-up letters, job acceptance and rejection letters, resignation letters, appreciation letters, and more employment letter samples.

 New to writing business letters (or need a refresher)?
-These how-tos and examples will help you with all your professional correspondence.
+These how-to’s and examples will help you with all your professional correspondence.
 Learn how to write business letters, review general business letter format and templates, and see employment-related business letter examples.

 The majority of business correspondence now takes place over email.
 But just because it’s easier than ever to communicate with colleagues and prospective employers, it doesn’t mean you can afford to come off as casual or unprofessional.